Volleyball Setting Drills -

 players who have tendency to be there too early, may find faster

-if Your Timing is Off, Fast Outside Sets Are Still Worth It
+if Your Timing is Off in the Beginning, Fast Outside Sets Are Still Worth Practicing

 recommended to start working on quick sets and use them in the matches